The Ant64S — Starter Edition

 From the SG2002's point of view:

-• The FPGA appears as a memory-mapped device
+FPGA appears as memory-mapped device

-What the Ant64S is not
+What the Ant64S Is Not

 • Not a PC